 The City of Terre Haute is the primary governmental partner on the project and Art Spaces also works closely with Vigo County officials to ensure that the designs complement the existing architecture and serve the needs of city and county operations on the site.

-The focus area includes the 4-square block government campus, which includes Terre Haute’s City Hall, the Vigo County Courthouse and the current County Security Center, slated for re-purposing within several years.
-A designed walking promenade will lead people through this area and the city’s parking lot, and to the river where a city owned property, One Wabash, will be redesigned as a public green space with an overlook and a flexible performance structure for public events.
-The City Parking Lot may become a space for public weekend events such as Farmer’s Market, Arts Festivals and other community events.
+The entire focus area of Turn to the River includes the 4-square block government campus that encompasses Terre Haute City Hall and Vigo County Courthouse.
+A designed walking promenade will lead people through this area and the city’s parking lot to the river, where a city-owned property, “One Wabash,” will be redesigned as a public green space with an overlook.
+The City Parking Lot is envisioned as a designed, safe, green space, with a festival/gathering space that may accommodate Farmer’s Market, Arts Festivals and other community happenings.

 Partnerships are essential to the success of the project.
 Anyone seeking more information or involvement is encouraged to complete the form below or contact Art Spaces at 812-235-2801 or firstname.lastname@example.org.